DIDSR/DIDSR-TiGER/Segmentation/README.md

 Loading TCGA images, masks:

-The function "extract_tcga_data.py" loads the TCGA images and masks form the local disk where the TIGER data is dowanloaded to.
+The function "extract_tcga_data.py" loads the TCGA images and masks.
 Some of the masks in the TCGA dataset are rotated.
-This function automatically corrects for this rotations.
-One example of this rotations is provided here:
+This function automatically corrects for the rotations.
+One example of these rotations is provided here:

 ![image](https://user-images.githubusercontent.com/68286434/181014785-b3061da8-37eb-48f6-917f-43b7f4d0a420.png)